rebeccaman/HM3/Databases/SQL/Chinook/Chinook 01 - answers.md

 ## 1.1

-Open the database server on your computer:

- 	(localdb)\mssqllocaldb

-You can do this from Visual Studio and select *SQL Server Object Explorer*.

-Option: use the program *SQL Management Studio*.
-Choose File => Connect Object Explorer.

-Run the Chinook script to create the music database
+Run the script "Chinook - Script to create database.sql" to create the music database

 ## 1.2